Last Updated on July 22, 2021 by Maggie Sutton

 Questions to Ask a Potential Home Stager

-A quick search will likely show a lot of home stagers in your area.
+A quick online search will likely show a lot of home stagers in your area.
 So, sorting through them all to find the right one will take a little work and a little interrogation.
-Here are some questions to ask any prospective staging company to make sure they have the right skills and services you need:
+Here are some questions to ask any prospective staging company:

 - Do you stage homes full-time or is this a side business of yours?